 - Each team is responsible for the actions of its players, managers, and fans.
 Any team or associated members causing termination of a match by the referee shall receive no points for the terminated game and may have points deducted from the overall standings.
 Three points toward the standings may be awarded to the opposing team for the termination.
 Any further misconduct may result in expulsion from the tournament.

 - All teams should report to the fields regardless of the weather unless informed otherwise by the tournament directors (or weather is life threatening).
 Only referees and/or tournament director may cancel or postpone a match.
-If at least one-half of a match has been completed and then terminated due to weather, the game is official and the score recorded.
+If at least ten minutes of the second-half of a match has been completed and then terminated due to weather, the game is official and the score recorded.

 - WIN – 3 points